-In addition, participating in the CRS Program has multiple secondary benefits, such as, enhanced public safety, a reduction in damage to property and public infrastructure, avoidance of economic disruption and losses, reduction of human suffering, and protection of the environment.
-Through the CRS a community can evaluate the effectiveness of its flood program against a nationally recognized benchmark.
-Implementing CRS activities, such as floodplain management, can also help a community qualify for certain federal assistance programs.
+Participating in the CRS Program has multiple secondary benefits, such as enhanced public safety, a reduction in damage to property and public infrastructure, avoidance of economic disruption and losses, reduction of human suffering, and protection of the environment.
+Through the CRS, a community can evaluate the effectiveness of its flood program against a nationally recognized benchmark.
+Implementing CRS activities, such as floodplain management, help a community qualify for federal assistance programs.